 Must explore in Tokyo

-Featured in countless movies, music videos and famed pictures, Shibuya represents a Tokyo icon.
+Featured in countless movies, music videos and framed pictures, Shibuya represents a Tokyo icon.
 The world’s busiest pedestrian scramble attracts tourists from all around the world.
 Just by being at the Shibuya crossing can be overwhelming as the square if full of jumbo billboards, loud adverts and hundreds of pedestrians.
 For a more withdrawn observation spot, you can make your way to the Starbucks located right in front of Shibuya crossing.
 The coffee shop features an upper storey where you can sit next to the window and take pictures and videos.
 It is a popular tourist spot so arm yourself with patience.

 Must visit in Tokyo

 Tokyo’s oldest temple, Sensō-ji, is one of the most significant Buddhist temples in Japan.
 Sensō-ji is a great introduction to Japan’s spirituality and traditional way of life.
-The temple grounds are always open and due to its popularity, it’s best to plan your visit either late afternoon, or first thing in the morning.
-During peak times, the approach to the temple, Nakamise-dori, features 90 shops full of goods and street food which are sure to catch your eye.
+The temple grounds are always open and due to its popularity, it’s best to plan your visit either late afternoon or first thing in the morning.
+During peak times, the approach to the temple, Nakamise-Dori, features 90 shops full of goods and street food which are sure to catch your eye.

 For a true Sensō-ji experience try your fortune with an omikuji (fortune telling paper strips).
 Pay a small fee and pick up one of the wooden boxes found on the temple grounds.
 Shake the box until an engraved bamboo stick falls out.
 Check the inscription and find your fortune paper in the appropriate drawer.
 You can get either a blessing or a curse.
 If you get a bad fortunate, leave it behind at the temple grounds for the gods to take care of it on your behalf.